 A proper cause of action for oppression requires the plaintiff to identify the reasonable expectations they claim were violated and to also show how those expectations were violated by conduct that was unfairly prejudicial.
 Imposing personal liability on directors further required that there be oppressive conduct that is attributable to the director because they are implicated in the oppression, and that personal liability be “fit” in all the circumstances.
 The Plaintiff did not address the necessary elements in his pleading and there were insufficient material facts to establish a claim for oppression under section 248, though the Court upheld the motion judge’s decision allowing the Plaintiff to amend the pleading.

 An Opening for Directors to be Dragged into Wrongful Dismissal Actions

 The decision is noteworthy for laying out some of the considerations around directors’ liability for unpaid wages and vacation pay in wrongful dismissal actions.
 The Court confirmed that these employment claims may arise in appropriate circumstances under section 131 of the OBCA, with similar claims under section 81 of the ESA facing greater barriers.
 Also significant is the recognition that non-shareholding employees may advance oppression claims under the OBCA, though these will be appropriate only in limited circumstances.

-The lawyers at Milosevic Fiske LLP in Toronto are skilled at providing strategic litigation advice across complex commercial matters.
+The lawyers at Milosevic & Associates in Toronto are skilled at providing strategic litigation advice across complex commercial matters.
 Our team has extensive experience with matters concerning director and officer liability.
 To learn how we can help you call us at 416-916-1387 or contact us online to schedule a consultation.